-The project will extend the Standish Mineral Line to provide the missing connection to the works currently completed by Highways England at Junction 27 off the M6, and will include cycling and walking routes, and crossing points.
+The project will extend the Standish Mineral Line to provide the missing connection to the work completed by Highways England at Junction 27 of the M6, and will include cycling and walking routes, and crossing point.

-The scheme provides additional and improved sections of off and on road facilities, creating high quality multi-user routes (walking, cycling, equestrian and wheelchair) to extend the Standish Mineral Line.
+The scheme will provide additional and improved sections of on and off-road facilities, creating high quality multi-user routes (walking, cycling, equestrians and wheelchair) to extend the existing Standish Mineral Line.
 It will provide a safe route for journeys into the local shopping centre in Standish, as well as to schools, health services and leisure venues.

-The improvements will resurface existing informal routes, public rights of way, and bridleways, providing new connections and crossing points, and links to new housing developments.
+The improvements will resurface existing informal routes, public rights of way, and bridleways, providing new connections, crossing points and links to new housing developments.

 Bridgewater canal towpath

-The upgrade of this ‘missing link’ will result in a 20-mile continuous sustainable transport route from Wigan to Salford and beyond.
+The upgrade of this ‘missing link’ has resulted in a 20-mile continuous high-quality sustainable transport route from Wigan to Salford and beyond.